 Use Social Media the Right Way

 Being mindful of the tone, frequency, and length of social media communications is another important photography strategy, according to wedding photographer Kevin Mullins.
 “I get a lot of my business through Instagram and other social channels, but I want each of my social media activities to be personal and speak directly as I would.
 To that end, I don’t use hundreds of hashtags (just three or four), and I get the impression my potential clients like that.
 I think in this day and age where everybody uses social media to market, it’s too easy to ‘spam’ your audience,” he said.

 Documentary photographer and photojournalist Ginny Dixon schedules time for her social media posts.
 “Facebook has some interesting new knowledge in their blueprint series for being successful on their platform.
 It’s a must to put some time into social media every week.
 I find blocking off time in my calendar works as a structure to make sure I post a few times a week,” she said.

 Ginny also recommends being mindful of how you communicate with your existing clients.
 “Social media certainly helps, but I find that most of my business comes from the fact that I have been at this for quite a while now so I have a solid base of clients.
 Since I shoot for magazines often, I try to keep my mailing list clean.
 Editors for magazines seem to change positions every four or five years, so keeping up with where they go is a must.
-Every six months I give them all a call to check in.
+Every six months I give them all a call to check-in.
 I think this is important for keeping your name fresh in their heads and making sure all your info is right,” she said.

-Show Off Your Unique Photography
+Have an Online Portfolio to Show Off Your Unique Photography